Vishnu Ganesh Pingle: United States

 Vishnu was also strongly influenced by the history of the American War of Independence.
-In 1911, Pingle left Ausa for the United States.
+In 1911, Pingle left Asia for the United States.
 It is said that he kept the news of his impending departure from his family and only told his elder brother Keshavrao of his plans at the railway station.
 He reached America via Hong Kong, and enrolled as a student of mechanical engineering at the University of Washington in 1912.

 While in the United States, Pingle became associated with the Ghadar Party and became an active worker.
 As World War I opened in Europe, plans began between the Germans, the Berlin Committee in Europe and the Ghadarite movement in America to attempt an insurrection in India.